opattison/olivermakes/_posts/2015-02-21-institutional-memory.md

 - How to implement listings for upcoming events for the website.
 - How often key parts of the website need to be updated.

-I also wanted to address issues that would have to be dealt with less often, but are still important, such as:
+I also wanted to address issues that were addressed less often, but are still important, such as:

 - How seasonal updates and campaigns can be designed consistently.
 - How to configure social media icons for the site.

-This latter category involves tasks that might need to be referred to at any time, but are dealt with so infrequently that it is likely to be forgotten in the mean time.
+This latter category involves tasks that might need to be referred to at any time, but are dealt with so infrequently that they are likely to be forgotten in the mean time.

 {% capture a1 %}
 # The result